New York State Department of Labor: Expansion (1940s–1970s)

-1970s

 In 1971, both Unemployment Services and Manpower Services, formerly the part of the Division of Employment, became part of the Department of Labor.

 The federal government passed the Comprehensive Employment and Training Act (CETA), under which allocation of funds is locally oriented, in 1973, and in 1974, NYSDOL began implementing the act in New York State.

+In 1975, the Board of Standards and Appeals was abolished and replaced with the newly-established Industrial Board of Appeals.
+The power to adopt rules relating to health and safety standards was transferred to the industrial commissioner, while the board was empowered to revoke, amend, or modify any adopted rule, regulation, or order.

-In 1975, Occupational Safety and Health Administration (OSHA) takes over enforcement of federal safety and health regulation in the private sector.
+The US Occupational Safety and Health Administration (OSHA) takes over enforcement of federal safety and health regulation in the private sector.
 The State Labor Department retains responsibility where no federal standards apply and enforces safety and health regulations in the public sector.
 Under contract with OSHA, DOL offers the On-site Consultation Program.

-In 1978, the Workmen's Compensation Board was renamed the Workers' Compensation Board, and the Board of Standards and Appeals was renamed the Industrial Board of Appeals.
+In 1978, the Workmen's Compensation Board was renamed the Workers' Compensation Board.

-1980s
+Modernization (1980s–1990s)

+In 1980, the Public Employee Safety and Health Act (PESH Act) authorized an occupational safety and health program for state and local civil service employees in accordance with the federal Occupational Safety and Health Act, which excluded them, with administrative review through the Industrial Board of Appeals and judicial review through the Supreme Court under Article 78 of the CPLR.

+In 1982, the title of the head of the department was changed from Industrial Commissioner to Commissioner of Labor.

 The Job Training Partnership Act (JTPA) of 1982 replaced the CETA.
 The new law provided localities with federal funds for employment training.

 In 1987, DOL began its regulation of asbestos control activities in the state.

-1990s

 In 1991, New York State became the first state in the U.S. to require both school and parental permission for teenagers to work past 10 p.m.
 In 1992, it also became the first state in the U.S. to establish enforceable guidelines to protect public employees against tuberculosis in the workplace.

+Also in 1991, the Labor Relations Board and the State Board of Mediation were disestablished and their functions merged into the newly-established State Employment Relations Board (SERB).
+The State Labor Relations Act of 1937 was also renamed to the State Employment Relations Act (SERA).

 The NYS Department of Labor debuted the first iteration of its website in 1995.

 In an effort to reform Workers' Compensation, the NYS Legislature passed Governor George Pataki’s New York Employment, Safety and Security Act of 1996, which significantly reduced workers' compensation costs for employers.
-Also at this time, “hot goods’ legislation prohibited sale or distribution of apparel produced in sweatshops.
+Also at this time, "hot goods" legislation prohibited sale or distribution of apparel produced in sweatshops.

-In 1997, welfare reform legislation authorized DOL to administer New York Works, NYS's $400-million welfare-to-work program, leading to the formation of the Welfare-To-Work Division, and DOL began testing Claims by Phone, which was the beginning of the current Unemployment Insurance Telephone Claims Centers.